-MySQL and MariaDB handle table name case sensitivity based on the underlying file system.
-On case-sensitive systems like Linux and Unix, table names are case sensitive, while on case-insensitive systems like Windows, table names are not.
+MySQL and MariaDB manage table name case sensitivity based on the operating system.
+On case-sensitive systems like Linux or Unix, table names are case sensitive, meaning `TableName`, `TABLENAME`, and `tablename` are treated as distinct tables.
+However, on case-insensitive systems like Windows, table names are not case sensitive, and all variations are treated the same.

-Steps to set case sensitivity for MySQL and MariaDB table names:
+Steps to set table name case sensitivity in MySQL or MariaDB:

-1. Open MySQL or MariaDB configuration file using your preferred test editor.
+1. Open the MySQL or MariaDB configuration file using a text editor.

 $ sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf

-2. Locate and set the lower_case_table_names value in the [mysqld] section.
+2. Find or add the lower_case_table_names option under the [mysqld] section.

 lower_case_table_names=1